cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 Decision-theoretic methods often rely on simple parametric models of ecological dynamics to compare the value of a potential sequence of actions.
 Unfortunately, such simple models rarely capture the complexity or uncertainty found in most real ecosystems.

+We demonstrate how nonparametric Bayesian models can provide robust, nearly-optimal solutions to decision making under uncertainty when _we don't know the correct model_ to use.

+While methods that account
+for _parametric_ uncertainty can be very successful with the right model, structural uncertainty of not knowing what model best approximates the dynamics poses considerably greater difficulty.

+Non-parametric Bayesian
-Non-parametric Bayesian methods offer a promising statistical approach for predictive modeling of ecological dynamics in regions of state space where the data is adequate, while at the same time offering more flexible patterns with
+methods offer a promising statistical approach for predictive modeling of ecological dynamics in regions of state space where the data is adequate, while at the same time offering more flexible patterns with